apnadkarni/blt/man/vector.rst

   Returns TCL_OK if the vector is successfully deleted.
-If *vecName* is not the name a vector, then TCL_ERROR is returned and \fIinterp->result\fR will contain an error message.
+If *vecName* is not the name a vector, then TCL_ERROR is returned and *interp->result* will contain an error message.

 **Blt_DeleteVector**\ (Blt_Vector *\ *vecPtr*)